-Until December 31, 2012, the Group Executive Committee comprised 15 members who fulfilled responsibilities at the level of the Air France-KLM Group while retaining their functions within each entity.
+Until December 31, 2012, the Group Executive Committee (GEC) comprised 15 members who fulfilled responsibilities at the level of the Air France-KLM group while retaining their functions within each entity.
 The Committee meets every two weeks, alternating between Amsterdam and Paris, to determine the Group's main orientations within the framework of the strategy approved by the Board of Directors.

 The members of the Group Executive Committee are remunerated by the company to which they belong.
-In 2012, the remuneration (fixed and variable) paid to the Group Executive Committee amounted to €4.1million (€4.7 million at December 31, 2011).
+In 2012, the total remuneration (fixed and variable) paid to the Group Executive Committee amounted to €4.1 million (€4.7 million at December 31, 2011).
+This remuneration does not include the remuneration paid to members of the CEO Committee (See also pages 24 / 25 / and 26 /).